Sir Elton John postpones US shows after positive Covid-19 test

 The musician, 74, is fully vaccinated and boosted, and is currently experiencing only mild symptoms, according to a post on his Instagram.

-The global pandemic has caused many delays in Sir John's Farewell Yellow Brick Road world tour.
+The global pandemic has caused many delays in Sir Elton's Farewell Yellow Brick Road world tour.

 Another British superstar, Adele, also cancelled US shows last week.